AddisonFP/Biped-Motor-Control/README.md

 ## Abstract

-We attempt at modelling how to move a biped across terrain.
-Given a point of connection and 2 legs acting as double-pendulums, we try to minimize the distance between the robots final state and a given point using the angles of each leg as control.
+We attempt at modelling how to move a biped across a flat surface.
+Given a point of connection and 2 legs acting as double-pendulums, we try to minimize the distance between the robots final state and a given point (desired destination) using the angles of each leg as control.

 <!--## Background/Motivation  optional do later-->